MerginMaps/docs/src/setup/install-qgis/index.md

-# How to install QGIS
+# How to Install QGIS

 1. Navigate to the [QGIS download page](https://qgis.org/en/site/forusers/download.html)